langchain-ai/langchain/README.md

 **🧠 Memory:**

-Memory refers to persisting state between calls of a chain/agent.
+Memory refers to the persisting state between calls of a chain/agent.
 LangChain provides a standard interface for memory, a collection of memory implementations, and examples of chains/agents that use memory.

 **🧐 Evaluation:**